Here are 5 essential qualities the best personal care assistants always have:

 - Communication: Make sure that you get along and find out what mutual interests you have.
 On top of that, be aware of what you are saying and how you are saying it, think about how the employer is feeling at that moment, and whether it is appropriate to talk.
 Feedback is also to be expected but be sensitive in bringing it up.

 - Punctuality: Being on time is very important to all employers, as they need to feel you can be counted on and that you will be there for them when they need you.
 If you struggle to be punctual, understand what your routine is and why this happens and address your issue(s) so that you can be on time, if not a few minutes earlier than planned - whether arriving, leaving or when undertaking tasks.

 - Excellent hygiene standards: This is especially important as you will be working up close and personal with the person you are caring for.
 Remember we all have our own smells, that we are accustomed to, so what seems normal to you may not be a comforting or pleasant smell to someone else.
 Shower before you start you next care shift if possible so that you feel ready for the fresh start ahead, wear neutral perfumes that are not overpowering.

-UKCIL wants personal care assistants to be the best that they can be within their roles.
+UKCIL hire a personal care assistant to be the best that they can be within their roles.
 Our mini blog series is set to do just that.
-The UKCIL platform allows PAs to take control of their career by directly connecting them with elderly and disabled employers.
+The UKCIL platform allows PAs to take control of their career by directly connecting them with elderly home care and disabled employers.
 Signing up is free and you can view the list of available vacancies here.